kiyagak/WireShark-Portfolio/HTTP.md

 - **Clear filter** to see all TCP segments.

 **Questions:**
 12. Number of GET requests?

 - Enter the following filter to find the GET requests.
+There are 2 GET requests.

 		http.request.method == "GET"